milescjohnson/milescjohnson.github.io/portfolio/api-reference.md

 | `DEALLOCATED` | Server resources have been released |
 | `FAILED` | Provisioning failed or timed out |

-State transitions are monotonic; servers do not return to earlier states once progressed.

 ---

 ## Lifecycle Diagram